ElizaBuff/Python--Election-Analysis/README.md

 2. The counties that cast votes were Jefferson, Denver, and Arapahoe.
 3. The county results were: Jefferson made up *10.5%* of the votes with *38,855* number of votes.
 Denver made up *82.8%* of the votes with *306,055* number of votes.
 Arapahoe made up *6.7%* of the votes with *24,801* number of votes.
-4. The county with the largest number of votes was Denver.**
+4. The county with the largest number of votes was Denver.
 5. The candidates were Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane
 6. The candidate results were: Casper Stockham received *23%* of the votes with *85,213* number of votes.
 DeGette reicieved *73.8%* of the votes with *272,892* number of votes.
 Doane reicieved *3.1%* of the votes with *11,606* number of votes.
-7. The winner of the election was Diana DeGette, who recieved 73.8% of the votes and 272,892 number of votes.**
+7. The winner of the election was **Diana DeGette**, who recieved 73.8% of the votes and 272,892 number of votes.

 ---
 ## Election-Audit Summary